Fl0k3n/kinda-p4/examples/nets/simple_cluster_with_p4_workers/README.md

 # Testing

 You should be able to interract with the cluster using `kubectl`, try running:
-- `kubectl apply -f examples/k8s/depl.yaml`
-- `kubectl apply -f examples/k8s/service.yaml`
+- `kubectl apply -f examples/k8s/nginx-single-sbc/deploy.yaml`

 This will run nginx deployment and open the NodePort service that will allow you to access it via `<ip of any node in kind network>:30007` from the host, where the ip can be obtained with:
 - `sudo docker exec -it <any kind container id> ip a`